Monday, 24 June 2013

 Answer:

-file contains the classes information and describes how these classes are
+Spring configuration file is an XML file.
+This file contains the classes information and describes how these classes are configured and introduced to each other.

-15) What does a simple spring application
+15) What does a simple spring application contain?

 Answer: